Don’t Undermine Your Chances For Compensation

 - Settling for less — Insurance companies are quick to offer victims settlements.
 One should be suspicious of their eagerness.
 Indeed, they propose settlements before injured individuals can possibly know what their medical costs will ultimately be.
 As such, victims who accept these offers frequently find they don’t have the funds to pay for adequate care.

 - Walking it off — Commonly, victims of car crashes wait a long while before seeking medical attention.
 In many cases, they are unaware that they’ve been injured.
 The effects of soft tissue damage, for example, may not manifest for some time.
 Yet it is crucial to consult with a doctor immediately.
 Doing so is not only important to your recovery, but establishes documentary evidence that can be used to support your claim.
 (And insurers, meanwhile, can point to a lack of medical attention in their efforts to dispute a claim.)

 - Not hiring a lawyer — It is in the interest of victims to have a representative who can assert their rights.
 An attorney is able to assess a personal injury claim and determine how much it is worth.
 As such, lawyers are uniquely able to negotiate with insurers to obtain favorable settlements, and can help clients in the courtroom if a fair resolution cannot be reached.

 Legal Help When You Need It Most

-If you have suffered an injury in an auto accident, reach out to the Law Offices of Edward P. Shaughnessy for help.
+If you have suffered an injury in an auto accident in the Easton area, reach out to an experienced car accident attorney the Law Offices of Edward P. Shaughnessy for help.
 You can reach us at 610-258-9955, or arrange an appointment online.
 Initial consultations are free, and we don’t collect any fees until we win your case; in all matters, fees and charges are discussed frankly and up front.